Which city is cheaper, Barcelona or Dublin?

 If you're trying to decide where to visit between Dublin or Barcelona, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Dublin is a friendly, welcoming, and fun city.
+Since it's a large city, you'll find plenty of things to do.
 It's also known for nightlife, live music, and food.

-Barcelona is a friendly, colorful, and laid-back city.
+Barcelona is a friendly, high energy, and youthful city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
-The famous beauty of this place is one of the main draws.
+The beauty of this spot is also one of the main reasons why visitors come.
 And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Barcelona and Dublin.
 Then, you can decide for yourself which place is better for your next trip.

-Known for it's food and restaurant scene, Barcelona is always at the top of any foodie's travel list.
+Eating is part of the travel experience when you visit Barcelona.
 With easy access to fresh produce, there are many food markets around town.
 You'll also find great fresh local dishes at the many restaurants.
-Make sure you try the paella, croquettes, and Jamon Iberico.
+While some restaurants are more touristy, particularly along Las Ramblas, there are also many local options that offer higher quality dishes.
+Make sure you try the paella, croquettes, and jamon iberico.
+Many visitors enjoy taking a cooking class while they're in town as well.

 Dublin is becoming an appealing option for foodies.
 Seafood has become popular around town, but you can also try traditional favorites like stew, pancakes, or coddle.